streamingfast/substreams-eth-evm-execution/README.md

 ## Substreams Ethereum EVM Execution

-This repository show cases embedding an EVM (https://github.com/rust-ethereum/evm) directly inside a Substreams WASM package to execute some "call" directly against the contract's byte code and the block's storage changes.
+This repository show cases embedding an EVM (https://github.com/rust-ethereum/evm) directly inside a Substreams WASM package to execute some "calls" directly against the contract's byte code and the block's storage changes.

-The experiment conducted in this repository is to extracts `name()`, `symbol()` and `decimals()` straight at contract creation without having to rely on RPC calls to gather the information.
+The experiment conducted in this repository is to extract `name()`, `symbol()` and `decimals()` straight at contract creation without having to rely on RPC calls to gather the information.

 In a nutshell, we extract all contract creations from the block.
 From the contract's creation call, we extract all the storage changes.